MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.304.md

 (f) The statement: “CNG Only.”

-(g) The statement: “This container should be visually inspected after a motor vehicle accident or fire and at least every 36 months or 36,000 miles, whichever comes first, for damage and deterioration.
+(g) The statement: “This container should be visually inspected for damage and deterioration after a motor vehicle accident or fire, and either (a) at least every 12 months when installed on a vehicle with a GVWR greater than 4,536 kg, or (b) at least every 36 months or 36,000 miles, whichever comes first, when installed on a vehicle with a GVWR less than or equal to 4,536 kg.”

-(h) The statement: “Do Not Use After \_\_\_\_\_\_” inserting the month and year that mark the end of the manufacturer's recommended service life for the container.
+(h) The statement: “Do Not Use After \_\_\_\_\_\_\_\_\_\_\_\_” inserting the month and year that mark the end of the manufacturer's recommended service life for the container.

 S8 *Test conditions: fuel container integrity.*